SAAMA Press Release – September 2017

 |Equipment Category||Unit Sales||Percentage change, %||Unit Sales||Percentage change, %|

 |September – Month||September – Year-to-date|

-September tractor sales of 623 units were marginally (2%) down on the 637 units sold in September last year.
-On a year-to-date basis tractor sales are approximately 14% down on those for the same period last year.
-September combine harvester sales of 14 units were 26% down on the 19 units sold in September last year.
-On a year-to-date basis combine harvester sales are approximately 16% down on last year.
+September tractor sales of 552 units were significantly (11%) down on the 623 units sold in September last year.
+On a year-to-date basis tractor sales are now 4% up on what they were this time last year..
+September combine harvester sales of four units were also significantly down on the ten units sold in September last year.
+Combine harvester sales for the year-to-date are now 8% up on last year.

 Chairman: South African Agricultural Machinery Association